Particular/docs.particular.net/nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster.md

 In this picture:

- * The Cluster Name is W2K8-FC (you can see that in the upper left corner of the picture)
+ * The Cluster Name is W2K8-FC (note that in the upper left corner of the picture)
  * The MSMQ cluster group's name is MSMQ-1
  * The MSMQ network name is named MSMQ-1 (this is the first resource in the group - under "Name: MSMQ-1").
-We don't actually see the MSMQ Network Name (DNS Name) in this picture - to see it you would have to right click "Name: MSMQ-1" and select "Properties".
+The MSMQ Network Name (DNS Name) is not shown in this picture - to see it right click "Name: MSMQ-1" and select "Properties".
 Notice something like (Note - this was taken from another resource):

 ![](cluster-properties.png "Cluster Properties")